 In 1998 Sue left Tiger Aspect to produce Comic Relief.
 She then took a few months’ maternity leave before joining Hartswood.
 Sue continued to exec produce Gimme with Tiger Aspect, and for Hartswood also produced four series of Coupling, which was created and written by Steven Moffat, her husband.

-Sue has produced several more comedies: Fear, Stress & Anger, Carrie & Barry, The Savages, Supernova and The Cup, and has recently helmed three series of the award-winning drama Sherlock for BBC One, plus a fourth and Special to be filmed in 2015.
+Sue has produced several more comedies: Fear, Stress & Anger, Carrie & Barry, The Savages, Supernova and The Cup, and has recently helmed three series and a Special episode of the award-winning drama Sherlock for BBC One, plus a fourth to be filmed in 2016.